 We thus follow the geostatistical tradition of positing a continuous parameter model of spatial variation, rather than modelling spatial dependence by spatial autoregressive (SAR) models of Cliff and Ord (1974) and Anselin (1988).
-There is a small literature on unit roots and spurious regression in SAR models, initiated by Fingleton (1999).
-SARs are simultaneous equation models that require the definition of a spatial weights (or proximity) matrix, which is usually normalized so that its rows sum to unity (Ord (1975)).
-Under that normalization, the unit root SAR model is not well defined.
-Fingleton (1999) and Mur and Trívez (2003) modify the weight matrix so that one unit becomes unconnected.
-In contrast, Beenstock, Feldman, and Felsenstein (2012) abandon the row sum normalization, and Lauridsen and Kosfeld (2006) employ a generalized inverse to solve the model.
-The only authors that derive asymptotic distribution results are Lee and Yu (2009, 2013), who study the row normalized SAR model with a coefficient that converges to unity.
-They find that this model does not induce spurious regression effects of the type encountered in time series: OLS coefficients remain asymptotically normal, the regression $R^2$ converges in probability to zero, and t-statistics do not diverge.
+SARs are simultaneous equation models, typically estimated by GMM/QMLE methods.
+There is a small literature on unit roots and spurious regression in SAR models, initiated by Fingleton (1999) and summarized in Rossi and Lieberman (2023).
+SAR models require a spatial weight (or proximity) matrix, which is usually normalized so that its rows sum to unity (Ord (1975)).
+Under this normalization, the unit root SAR model is not well defined.
+Lee and Yu (2009, 2013) study asymptotic properties of the row normalized SAR model with a SAR coefficient that converges to unity.
+They find that this model does not induce spurious regression effects of the type encountered in time series: OLS coefficients remain asymptotically normal, the regression $\mathbb{R}^2$ converges in probability to zero, and t-statistics do not diverge.
 These results are markedly different from our findings based on a continuous parameter model $Y(\cdot)$ of a spatial I(1) process.
+More in line with our findings Fingleton (1999) generates data from a version of the SAR model that is well-defined with a unit SAR coefficient and presents Monte Carlo results suggesting spurious regression phenomena.
+Using a related model, Rossi and Lieberman